Happy Hunting Grounds in the Arctic. The Way the Whale’s Doom Was Sealed

 “Is the seaport Maasvlakte the gateway to north-western Europe?
 No?
 How about Europoort?
 Still no?
 What about the Botlek port area?
 Or the town of Vlaardingen?
 No again?
 Surely it must be the city of Rotterdam then!
 Wait — neither?
 Alright, last guess: since you guys only talk and brag about Frisia, could it beContinue reading “The Batwing Doors of Dorestad.
 A Two-Way Gateway of Trade and Power”

-Groove is in the Hearth.
-Very Superstitious, is the Way
+Groove Is in the Hearth.
+Very Superstitious, Is the Way

 The hearth was, in pre- and early medieval times, the Holy of Holies.
 The heart of the family.
 Where you would lay back and groove.
 Groove on the sound of the endless rain on the thatched roof, or on the sound of seawater at your feet below.
-Splashing against the grassy slopes of your houseContinue reading “Groove is in the Hearth.
-Very Superstitious, is the Way”
+Splashing against the grassy slopes of your houseContinue reading “Groove Is in the Hearth.
+Very Superstitious, Is the Way”

 Ornament of the Gods Found in a Pile of Clay.
 The Brísingamen of Wijnaldum